sghall/webgl-flux-chat/README.md

 Clone the repo and bower install.

+### About the chat app demo from the FaceBook team...

 This is an example application we've created to show an example of how a Flux app is structured, and how you might use waitFor to make sure the Stores' registered callbacks are called in the correct order.